 School of Engineering

 The University of Waikato's engineering degrees here in New Zealand will put you at the cutting edge of the engineering industry.
-All programmes available in the Bachelor of Engineering with Honours (BE(Hons)) have full accreditation from the Institute of Professional Engineers New Zealand (IPENZ), making our New Zealand engineering qualifications professionally recognised in 13 countries and regions, including Australia, the UK and the USA.
+All eligible programmes in the Bachelor of Engineering with Honours (BE(Hons) have full accreditation from the Institute of Professional Engineers New Zealand (IPENZ), making our New Zealand engineering qualifications professionally recognised in 18 countries and regions, including Australia, the UK and the USA.

 This is reflected in the programmes offered: